scripting/reallysimple/demos/subscriptionListCleanup/worknotes.md

+#### 10/19/24; 11:24:25 AM by DW

+I took a few hours to try to turn this into an HTTP server.
+I preserved the code in discuss.root, under today's archive.

+The problem was that it can take a long time, the way the timeouts are set, each time we hit a bad feed.

+To fix all that, I'd have to dig into code that hasn't been touched in a long time.
+That's not my idea of a quick one day project.
+It could spiral into much more.

+So I punted.
+It was a nice idea, a utility that might have attracted exactly the kind of people I want to work with.

+I must get back to WordLand where I am very well dug in, and making good progress.

 #### 12/21/22; 8:51:20 AM by DW

 Moved to the demos folder of the reallySimple repo.
 Want to build a nice collection for devs working with feeds.